 Mansfield Rule: Legal Department Edition

-This new version of the Mansfield Rule, which initially launched in law firms two years ago, measures whether legal departments have affirmatively considered women, LGBTQ+, lawyers with disabilities, and racial/ethnic minority lawyers — at least 50 percent of the candidate pool — for the legal department’s top roles and for outside counsel representation.
+This new version of the Mansfield Rule, which initially launched in law firms over two years ago, measures whether legal departments have affirmatively considered women, LGBTQ+, lawyers with disabilities, and racial/ethnic minority lawyers — at least 50% of the candidate pool — for the legal department’s top roles and for outside counsel representation.

 How It Works